Kilmichael ambush: Controversy

 The 3rd December 1983 Southern Star report of that year's Kilmichael Ambush Commemoration noted three surviving veterans, Tim O'Connell, Jack O'Sullivan and Ned Young.
 The event was widely reported ...
 The following 24th December 1983 Southern Star reported, "One of the three surviving members of the famous KiImichael Ambush has died.
 He was lieutenant Timothy O'Connell".
 The newspaper referred, as did the 7th December 1985 Southern Star, to "two survivors, Ned Young and Jack O'Sullivan".
 One year later, the 20th December 1986 edition reported the death of "one of the last two Survivors of the Kilmichael Ambush Jack O'Sullivan".
 The 26th November 1988 Southern Star subsequently referred to "The sole Survivor of the volunteers who performed so well under the leadership of general Tom Barry, namely Ned Young".

 Hart stated that he interviewed an unarmed scout, his second ambush participant, on 19 November 1989, six days after Ned Young died, one after his death was reported (see above).
 This claim intensified the debate, as the last ambush and dispatch scouts reportedly died in 1967 and 1971.
-In a 2010 television interview (broadcast 2011, 2022), Hart considered whether he had been the victim of "some sort of hoax" and of a "fantasist", but concluded "that seems extremely unlikely"..
+In a 2010 television interview (broadcast 2011, 2022), Hart considered whether he had been the victim of "some sort of hoax" and of a "fantasist", but concluded "that seems extremely unlikely".
 D.R.
-O'Connor Lysaght observed that "it is possible that Dr Hart was the victim of one or more aged chancer".
+O'Connor Lysaght wondered whether "it is possible that Dr Hart was the victim of one or more aged chancer".

 Niall Meehan suggested in Troubled History (2008) and subsequently that Hart may have based his interview with the scout partly on Jack Hennessy's BMH testimony (reported above).
 Though Hennessy died in 1970, Hart had a copy of his BMH statement.
 In his book, Hart paraphrased the anonymous scout reporting "a sort of false surrender".
 Hennessy was not unarmed or a scout.
 However, in Hart's 1992 TCD PhD thesis, this particular interviewee was not described as either a scout or as unarmed.
 Further anomalies surround this individual.
 For instance, Hart's PhD thesis reported him giving the author a tour of the ambush site, a claim the book withdrew.
 Eve Morrison argued in a 2012 essay on Kilmichael that Hart did not deliberately falsify evidence.
-She stated that one quote ascribed by Hart to the scout were actually remarks from ambush participant Jack O'Sullivan (who was not an unarmed scout), in a 1969 audiotape Hart listened to.
+She stated that one quote ascribed by Hart to the scout were actually uttered by ambush participant Jack O'Sullivan (who was not an unarmed scout), in a 1969 audiotape Hart listened to.
 Meehan and Eve Morrison debated the significance of these points in 2012, 2017, 2020 and 2022.